-Status Steps to Address Step Activity In Place Partially in Place Not In Place .
-Any Items "Partially in Place" or "Not in Place" 2.
+Status Steps to Address Step Activity Proficient Developing No Evidence/ Not in Place .
+Any Items Developing or No Evidence/ Not in Place 2.
 Develop Summary Statement 1.
-Describe problem behavior Description includes all of the following characteristics: • observable - description of specific student actions; can be replicated by a stranger • measurable - frequency and/or duration can be counted; beginning & ending of behavior are clearly delineated Description of the problem behavior includes one of the following characteristics: • observable • measurable The Summary Statement does not include a description of the problem behavior OR the problem behavior is not described in observable or measurable terms.
+Describe problem behavior Description includes all of the following characteristics: • observable - description of specific student actions; can be replicated by a stranger • measurable - frequency and/ or duration can be counted; beginning & ending of behavior are clearly delineated Description of the problem behavior includes one of the following characteristics: • observable • measurable The Summary Statement does not include a description of the problem behavior OR the problem behavior is not described in observable or measurable terms.
 Joe will re-interview teacher and review ODRs and minors to obtain an observable and measurable description of the problem behavior.
 If needed, Sarah will conduct an observation to gather additional information about the problem behavior.

-The team rated the description "not in place" because it not only lacked a description of specific student actions, but also could not be accurately measured.
-In the last column, where steps to address items needing improvement are listed, the team made notes about what needed to be done to ensure the item would be "in place", and who would accomplish the tasks.
+The team rated the description No Evidence/Not in Place because it not only lacked a description of specific student actions, but also could not be accurately measured.
+In the last column, where steps to address items needing improvement are listed, the team made notes about what needed to be done to ensure the item would be considered Proficient, and who would accomplish the tasks.